Support CFPB Reform Provisions Included in H.R.

 Last Congress, NADA supported H.R.
 1737/S. 2663, the

-“Reforming CFPB Indirect Auto Financing Guidance Act”.
-These bills would have
+“Reforming CFPB Indirect Auto Financing Guidance Act” which would protect fair lending

-would have a major impact on the auto lending market, yet was issued without
+finance guidance would have a major impact on the auto lending market, yet was

 - The industry strongly supports